Re-entrance effect in the high-temperature critical phase of the quantum dimer model on the square lattice: Results

 \subsection{Intermediate $V/t$ range: the re-entrant behavior in the high-T phase}

 Fig.~\ref{fig:w2} presents the temperature dependence in the high-temperature phase of winding fluctuations $\langle W^2 \rangle$ (top panel, measured in the QMC simulations) and Coulomb gas constant $g$ (bottom panel, deduced from Eq.~\ref{eq:winding}) for a range of potentials $V/t$.
 We can distinguish three family of curves.
-For low potential $V/t \lesssim 0,0.1$, the winding fluctuations (respectively Coulomb gas constant) monotonously decrease (respectively increases) from their respective $T=\infty$ value ($\langle W^2 \rangle \simeq 0.30343$ and $g=1/2$) when temperature is reduced towards the low-temperature ordered phase (where winding fluctuations vanish).
+For low potential $V/t < 0$, the winding fluctuations (respectively Coulomb gas constant) monotonously decrease (respectively increases) from their respective $T=\infty$ value ($\langle W^2 \rangle \simeq 0.30343$ and $g=1/2$) when temperature is reduced towards the low-temperature ordered phase (where winding fluctuations vanish).

 On the other side of the phase diagram, for $V/t > 1$, winding fluctuations (respectively $g$) keep increasing (decreasing) as the temperature is lowered taking us to the staggered phase where the winding numbers are maximal (see Sec.~\ref{sec:results3}).
 At the RK point ($V/t=1$), we expect the winding fluctuations and $g$ to follow a similar behavior at any finite temperature, even though the $T=0$ limit is singular (as there $g=1/2$).
-The final family of curves (potential values $0.1 \lesssim V/t < 1$), show an unexpected re-entrant behavior: winding fluctuations start increasing before eventually showing a downturn at low enough temperature to finally decrease towards their expected behavior in the ground-state (which is long-range ordered forming a columnar or mixed state, for this range of potential).
+The final family of curves (potential values $0 \lesssim V/t < 1$), show an unexpected re-entrant behavior: winding fluctuations start increasing before eventually showing a downturn at low enough temperature to finally decrease towards their expected behavior in the ground-state (which is long-range ordered forming a columnar or mixed state, for this range of potential).
 This downturn is most visible for $V/t=0.3, 0.5, 0.6$ in Fig.~\ref{fig:w2} for the system size considered in these simulations.
-The results for $g$ in Fig.~\ref{fig:w2} have been interpolated linearly between different values of $V/t$ to produce the lines of constant $g$ in Fig.~\ref{fig:pd}.
-This non-monotonous behavior of lines of constant criticality contrasts with the monotonous behavior observed for $g$ in the CIDM and thus disagrees with the finite-temperature phase diagram conjectured in Ref.~\onlinecite{Alet2006}.
+The results for $g$ in Fig.~\ref{fig:w2} with $L=24$ have been interpolated linearly between different values of $V/t$ to produce the lines of constant $g$ in Fig.~\ref{fig:pd}.